davewragg/davewragg.github.io/about.md

 ### Official bio

 > David Wragg is the author of the Articles of Faith series and the Tales of the Plains trilogy.
-He lives in Hertfordshire, UK, with his family and an increasing number of animals, and bumps his head on low doorways.
+He lives in Hertfordshire UK with his family and an increasing number of animals, and bumps his head on low doorways.
 >
 > You can find him on various social media at bio.link/davewragg, or visit his website at www.davewragg.com.